chiedo/leadership/README.md

 - The Goal by Eliyahu M. Goldratt
 - Accelerate by Nicole Forsgren
 - Making Work Visible by Dominica DeGrandis
+- Agile estimating and planning by Mike Cohn

 ### Sales and Marketing